flaf/miscellaneous/puppet4/production/modules/network/README.md

 `timeout:` stanza in the file `/etc/resolv.conf`.
 Its default value is `5`.

 The `override_dhcp` parameter is a boolean.
-If a interface of the host in configured via DHCP, by default the file `/etc/resolv.conf` is not managed.
-If the parameter is set to `true`, the file will be managed even if a interface is configured via DHCP.
+If an interface of the host is configured via DHCP, by default the file `/etc/resolv.conf` is not managed.
+If this parameter is set to `true`, the file will be managed even if there is an interface configured via DHCP.